ThomWilliams/castaway-app/README.md

 It features a sleek user interface, with a customised header (featuring the Castwaway logo), and accessible navigation bar, featuring the Search, Donate and My Podcast icons.

-User data is stored using a MERN stack set up, with Apollo Server and graphQL.
+Uses a full MERN stack set up, with Apollo Server and graphQL.

 Email validation upon sign-up prevents duplciation of accounts, whereas checks on login also ensure security of user accoutns.